To view pdf files (.pdf) you will need Adobe Reader. Download Adobe Reader Now

 Co-director Professor Cunlu Zhang addressed on the topic of “Safety, Efficiency, Achievements, and Progress”.
 He encouraged Hanban teachers to build positive relationship with students, local teachers, school administrators, and parents.
 At the end of the meeting, many Hanban teachers expressed that they found the training helpful and that continuous improvements are needed on their cross-cultural communication skills.See Less

-On February 28th, 2017, CISDSU Advisory Board Member, San Diego County Supervisor Mr. Ron Roberts visited the New Confucius Institute Culture Center at San Diego State University.
+On February 28th, 2017, CISDSU Advisory Board Member and San Diego County Supervisor Mr. Ron Roberts visited the New Confucius Institute Culture Center at San Diego State University.
 Managing Director of CISDSU Dr. Lilly Cheng welcomed Mr. Roberts at the new Center.
-She gave an overview of the construction project, including the design scheme as well as the bidding, approval, and construction process.
+She gave an overview of the construction project including the design scheme, as well as the bidding, approval, and construction process.
 The Center will be used for classes, workshops, performances and exhibitions.
-Mr. Roberts expressed that the Center will more widely serve San Diego region in promotion of Chinese language and culture.
+Mr. Roberts expressed that the Center will more widely serve the San Diego region in the promotion of Chinese language and culture.

 On Friday, February 27, 2017, a group of visitors from Confucius Institute at Long Beach State University visited Barnard Asian Pacific Language Academy and Riverview International Academy.
 Both are Confucius Classroom schools affiliated with Confucius Institute at San Diego State University.See More